Azure/aca-java-runtimes-workshop/scripts/infra/README.md

   - Create Azure infrastructure
   - Add GitHub secrets to the repository (for CI/CD)

+Alternatively, you can use the `-s` option to only create the Azure infrastructure and skip the repository setup, with `./azure.sh setup -s`.

 ## Export environment

 To export all environment variables needed for the workshop in your current shell, you can use the command: